viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 {{% /tab %}}
 {{% tab name="JSON Template" %}}

-Add the Vision Service object to the services array in your rover’s raw JSON configuration:
+Add the vision service object to the services array in your rover’s raw JSON configuration:

 ``` json {class="line-numbers linkable-line-numbers"}
 "services": [